-Along with being a veterinarian I am the principle, maintenance coordinator and one of the custodians of our school.
+Along with being a veterinarian, I am the principal, maintenance coordinator and one of the custodians of our school.
 My wife does all of the schooling but I help with periodic discipline and I try to keep our school clean and running well.
 Home school is great for us and allows us to travel, learn and do field trips together as a family.

 I enjoy participating in Boy Scout adventures with my son, and helping and watching my daughter ride our horse Duncan.
 Also, we all enjoy 4-H. My hobbies include traveling with my family, backyard farming (I call this “diesel therapy”) and the outdoors.
 My interest in chickens began as a child and I still proudly display the Cape May County 4-H Fair Best Egg Award which I won in 1986.

 We purchased Johnston Animal Hospital in February 2009 from Dr. Booker, the founder and long-time great veterinarian of Johnston County.
 I am serious about preventative health care and I believe in open communication with my clients about their pets.
 I enjoy challenging and complicated surgeries and difficult medical cases.
 I have fun meeting new people and talking to long-time friends during their appointments.
 Stop by to say hello, get a tour and see some interesting “Rodeo Star” pictures.

 One last thing… People always say, “You must have a lot of pets since you are a vet!”
 In our home we have a Boykin Spaniel named Chara, a black medium- haired kitty named Emberpaw and a collection of pocket pets and fish my children have obtained.
 On our farm, we have a horse named Duncan, some cows, chickens, a periodic pig and a kennel of Foxhounds.
 Now you know what this vet has!